 “Johnny-come-lately” products are fine.
 They’re hot… they’re exciting.
 But will they be around next year?

 Look for a low start-up cost to begin your business.
-Not only do you need to be able to afford these initial start-up costs, low investment costs will also attract potential recruits who might join your marketing team.
+Not only do you need to be able to afford these initial start-up costs yourself, but low investment costs will also attract potential business partners who might join your team.
 Also, low start-up costs mean that will have more working capital to fund things like advertising and day-to-day expenses.

 Digital vs. Physical Products

 Digital products include eBooks, videos, audios, software, and club memberships that, when the buyer purchases, they then download it or access it with their computer or other electronic device.